swisscom/dopc/README.md

 * Service is not protected by any sort of authentication or authorization, this is left to the setup (e.g. basic auth with Apache httpd).
+* When restarted old executions that were not yet run won't automatically be scheduled.
+Must use rake task or add/remove executions to trigger scheduling.
+  (Do automatically on startup?)

 ## Todo